How much money do Rocket League Pros make?

 Sponsorships are one of the most common sources of revenue for teams, but they are not that common for gamers.
 In 2021, the total revenues from Esports sponsorships were $641 million, which was the major part of the total Esports revenues ($1,084 million in 2021).

 If a gamer manages to get a sponsorship, these deals can yield them major profits.
 In fact, they can be worth tens of thousands of dollars on an annual basis.

-Who are the best paid Rocket League Esportlers?
+Who are the highest earning Rocket League pros?

-Keep in mind that these are gross earnings.
-Every player is subject to taxation in his country of residence.
-These taxes can sometimes be pretty high.
-So, the tournament earnings may be much lower than they seem on the paper.
+Keep in mind that these are big earnings and taxes exist.
+And taxes can sometimes be pretty high in some countries, so these earnings may be much lower than they seem on the paper.